kwhat/ant-jni-tasks/README.md

 ===========================================================================

 ## About
-JNITasks are a set if simple Ant tasks to reliably build Java Native Interface (JNI) projects and their dependencies.
+JNITasks are a set of simple Ant tasks to reliably build Java Native Interface (JNI) projects and their dependencies.

 ### Supported Toolchains
 * GNU C Compiler